junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 (**Notes after chapter:**

 This chapter in its entirety is inspired by Doctor Who S04E02 *The Fires of Pompeii*.
-It's just too tempting not to write the crazy broken Cas pays a visit to Pompeii, trying to save as many people as he can, with single mindset being "he has to save people" like Dean told him to.
+It's just too tempting not to write the crazy broken Cas pays a visit to Pompeii, trying to save as many people as he can, with a single mindset being "he has to save people" like Dean told him to.

-There is a known loophole I don't want to get into trouble fixing so I pretend it's not there: Let's just pretend ancient people from Pompeii also speaks fluent English and they can understand each other just fine.)
+There is a known loophole I don't want to get into trouble fixing so I pretend it's not there: Let's just pretend ancient people from Pompeii also speak fluent English so they can understand each other just fine without a translator.)

 #### draft notes